rails/rails/guides/source/testing.md

 end
 ```

-Alternatively the collection of elements selected by the outer `assert_select` may be iterated through so that `assert_select` may be called separately for each element.
-Suppose for example that the response contains two ordered lists, each with four list elements then the following tests will both pass.
+A collection of selected elements may be iterated through so that `assert_select` may be called separately for each element.

+For example if the response contains two ordered lists, each with four nested list elements then the following tests will both pass.

 ```ruby
 assert_select "ol" do |elements|